ember-polyfills/ember-named-blocks-polyfill/README.md

 ==============================================================================

 This addon provides a polyfill for the [Yieldable Named Blocks][RFC] feature.
-On Ember.js versions with native support for the feature, this addon is inert.
+When the feature lands in Ember.js, this addon will be updated to be inert on versions with native support.

 Compatibility